mynameisjohn/PyLiaison/README.md

 ### Modules

 Custom modules can be declared in C++.
-The modules can contain interfaces to functions, class definitions, and member functions from within modules.
-Like real python modules, custom modules can be wrapped by a pyl::Object and manipulated like anything else.
+The modules can contain interfaces to functions, class definitions, and member functions that can be imported by the interpreter.

     // We'll declare this function in a custom module double mycos( double d ) {
         return cos( d );
     }

+    // Define a module named pylFuncs
-    // Create the module def (pylFuncs is the name of the module) pyl::ModuleDef * pModDef = CreateMod( pylFuncs );
+    pyl::ModuleDef * pModDef = CreateMod( pylFuncs );

     // Add the Mycos function to the module